-Deed that transfer realty from an estate to a beneficiary are not subject to the deed recording fee since Code Section 12-24-10(B) states that an "instrument or deed of distribution assigning, transferring, or releasing real property to the distributee of a decedent's estate pursuant to Section 62-3-907 as evidence of the distributee's title to the property is not a deed subject [to the deed recording fee]."
+- (b) a deed of distribution assigning, transferring, or releasing real property to the distributee of a decedent's estate pursuant to Code Section 62-3-907 as evidence of the distributee's title to the property19, and - (c) a transfer otherwise exempt under the provisions of Code Section 12-24-40. - 16.
+Are deeds that transfer realty from an estate to a third party for a consideration in order to pay off debts of the estate subject to the deed recording fee?